 - Current simulations use feedback to manage climate goals directly.
 Design and demonstrate feedback control of aerosol optical depth instead, and then demonstrate an inner/outer loop structure to control surface temperature using desired AOD as the input.

 - How sensitive are predictions to uncertainty?
 What happens if we change parameters influencing aerosol size distribution, for example?

 - What would happen if there was a volcanic eruption during a stratospheric aerosol deployment?

 - What is the smallest useful global experiment to measure stratospheric aerosol properties?
 (This isn’t quite my expertise.)
 What is the signal-to-noise for detecting aerosol optical depth or aerosol size parameters from satellite measurements or balloons; or more generally, what observations are required?
 A related question would be, what would the first years of a stratospheric aerosol deployment look like?

-- Using an emulator (reduced-order dynamic model), predict the response for different scenarios, including for example predicting the rate-of-change of temperature and precipitation to understand stressors on ecosystems, or predicting the impact of a 1-, 2-, or 3-year interruption in deployment.
+- Validate an emulator (reduced-order dynamic model) on simulations of stratospheric aerosol injection, and predict the response for different scenarios, including for example predicting the rate-of-change of temperature and precipitation to understand stressors on ecosystems,